 Response to external moderation outcomes Monitoring systems for kaiako responding to external moderation are in place.
 However, to ensure this process is not only compliant but robust, the kura must address the issues from external moderation.
-Of particular focus should be the reviewing of verifiers for internal moderation and ensuring moderation is received in a timely manner.
-Feedback from the 2017 external moderation submission should form a basis for the kura self-review on the effectiveness of its external moderation.
+Feedback from the external moderation submission should form the basis of self-review on the effectiveness of its external moderation.